 The complicated relationship between the community management company and the HOA.

-Liability exposure of the HOA as a corporate entity as well as the Board Members and Officers/Directors for negligence, self-dealing, theft, etc.
+Liability exposure of the HOA as a corporate entity as well as the Board Members, Officers/Directors and Community Managers for negligence, self-dealing, theft, etc.

 Developer turnover, i.e., adequate funding of the HOA, breach of fiduciary duty, etc.

 Construction defect issues involving owners and the HOA common areas, i.e., moisture, mold, water intrusion, structural deficiencies, etc.

 Inspection and copying of HOA documents, i.e., financial statements, etc.

 Disagreements between the HOA, Board Members and Owners.

 Advice related to insurance, contracts and other tort issues.